tlotter/aws-modernization-with-auth0/content/30_Customize Login Form/_index.en.md

 weight = 40
 pre = "<b>3. </b>"
 +++
 Our simple login is in place and users can sign in to our application.
-It does look very generic though and lacks the official Pizza branding.
-Also, individual customers often use Social Sign-In to access the service which the service doesn't support at the moment as well.
-Let's change that!
+It looks very generic and lacks an offical branding.
+Customers can also not use Social Login that simplifies the sign-up rate.

 ### 1. Add Branding
 1. In the navigation bar on the right of the Auth0 Dashboard, go to **Branding** -> **Universal Login**.